DePayFi/public-documentation/docs/payments/supported/tokens.md

 # Supported Tokens

-Learn which tokens DePay supports and what it requires to add support for custom tokens.
+Learn which tokens are supported by DePay and what requirements custom tokens need to fulfill.

 ## List